 Office and accommodation

 Light Base Camp

-Purpose: The purpose of the Light Base Camp is to support humanitarian organizations to rapidly establish relief activities to respond to emergencies, by enhancing living and working conditions for humanitarian staff.
+Purpose: The purpose of the Light Base Camp is to support humanitarian organisations to rapidly establish relief activities to respond to emergencies by providing or enhancing living and working conditions for humanitarian staff.

-Service: The Light Base Camp is a basic feature tented concept providing basic services during a short time frame, normally 2-8 weeks.
-The concept may include accommodation, offices, catering services, water and sanitation facilities, communication equipment and logistics services.
-The Light Base Camp may supplement a coordination center.
+Service: The Light Base Camp is a basic tented concept providing basic services during a short time frame, normally 2-8 weeks.
+The concept may include accommodation, offices, catering services, water and sanitation facilities, communication and IT equipment and logistics services.
+The Light Base Camp can supplement a coordination centre.